-I am really excited about this new gluten free lion's mane crab cakes recipe.
+I am excited about this new gluten free lion's mane crab cake recipe.
 I am a huge exotic mushroom fan.
 We have this incredible mushroom vendor at our farmer's market, and they always have at least 8 or 9 different types of fresh mushrooms.

 Lion's mane is one of my favorites because of its texture and flavor.
 When it is torn, it has a similar consistency to crab.
 It is perfect for making these vegetarian Lion's Mane Crab Cakes.

 Real crab meat is expensive, and many imitation crab brands contain gluten.
 You can get the same flavors and textures using lion's mane mushrooms!
 If you are up to trying something new, I encourage you to try this easy lion's mane crab cake recipe!